 However, it contains specific guidance for accounting when the modification of a financial instrument not measured at FVTPL does not result in derecognition.
 Under IFRS 9, the Group will recalculate the gross carrying amount of the financial asset (or the amortised cost of the financial liability) by discounting the modified contractual cash flows at the original effective interest rate.
-It will recognise any resulting adjustment as a modification gain or loss in profit or loss on modifications of financial liabilities and non-distressed financial assets that do not lead to their derecognition.
+It will recognise any resulting adjustment as a modification gain or loss in profit or loss.
+Under IAS 39, the Group does not recognise any gain or loss in profit or loss on modifications of financial liabilities and non-distressed financial assets that do not lead to their derecognition.